 Are you finding it hard to reconnect with the parts of your life that once made you happy?
 Small wonder.
 When you lose a loved one, concerned friends and family tend to see you in only one role: grieving person.
 That not only cuts you off from the kinds of interactions that might prove restorative, but it distorts the relationships that you ordinarily count on for comfort.
-Most troubling, the constant expressions of sympathy can mute your own internal cues — the ones you draw on during difficult times to restore balance, optimism and joy to your life.
+Most troubling, the constant expressions of sympathy can mute your own internal cues — the ones you usually draw on during difficult times to restore balance, optimism and joy to your life.

 How Can a Grief Coach Help?

 As your coach, I help you to reconnect with your strengths, your coping strategies and the relationships, activities and inner resources that give your life meaning.
 I make no assumptions about what you feel, think or want.
 Rather, I come to our sessions with an open mind and an ear deeply tuned to the one person who knows best how to get your life moving again: you.
-Together, we explore your feelings, your strengths, your untapped capabilities, and the thoughts that may be slowing your healing.
+Together, we explore your feelings, your strengths, your untapped capabilities, and the thoughts that may be impeding or slowing your healing.
 In tandem, we help you identify — then take — the steps that will restore momentum to your life.

-Won’t This Impede My Grieving Process?
+Won’t This Disrupt My Grieving Process?

-How Does Coaching Differ From Therapy?
+How Does Coaching Differ From Therapy and Counseling?